-Master's Program in Computer Science (enrolled in 2019)
+Master's Program in Computer Science (completed in 2021)

 I was both excited and nervous when I came to the University of Tsukuba in 2019.

 Since the UT is an international-friendly university, I unexpectedly got used to the new life soon.